shabbir32/android-kernel-rosy/README.md

 ```
 Information:

-This branch is clone of q-3.18-base with common/android-3.18 merged (upstream).
+This branch is clone of q-3.18-base with Google's common/android-3.18 merged (upstream).
 ```

 ## Cloning & building